 The problem: Vitamin D isn’t found in many foods

 Fatty fish (like salmon, halibut, cod, and tuna) is one of the best food sources of vitamin D, says McWhorter.
-A 3-ounce fillet delivers about 450 International Units (IU), which is close to the 600 IU that experts recommend most people eat daily.
+A 3-ounce fillet delivers about 450 International Units (IU), which is close to the 600 IU that experts recommend most adults eat daily.